Notebook of Avon Reah Smith-Ryan, 1942-1945

 black market trading and some others appear to be involved.

-Two are already remanded for summary of evidence which
+Two are already remanded for Summary of Evidence which

-will probably lead to a court martial.
+will probably lead to a Court Martial.
 One I dealt with

-summarily in [[?]]
-Comd. [[?]] this morning.
+summarily in Cp.
+Comd.
+Ord.
+Room this morning.

 I attended a Dutch Concert on Thursday last.
 Dutch language